 Concept Definition Mainstream Mainstream innovation refers to traditional forms of Innovation (Patriotta innovation that primarily focus on technological and Hirsch, 2016; advancements, product improvements, and efficiency gains Govindan et al. , within existing systems.
 It often originates from established 2021; Greve et al. , businesses and industries, aiming to enhance their products 2021) or services to gain a competitive edge.
-Social Innovation Social innovation involves developing new ideas, solutions, (Sharra and Nyssens, 2010; Djellal and Gallouj, 2012; Billion, no date) d or approaches to address societal challenges.
-It goes beyond technological advancements and often focuses on social environmental, and cultural aspects.
-SI aims to create Inclusive Innovation Inclusive innovation is centered around ensuring that the (Heeks et al. , 2013; benefits of innovation are accessible to a broad and diverse Papaioannou, 2014; range of people, including those traditionally marginalized or Heeks, Foster and excluded.
+Social Innovation Social innovation involves developing new ideas, solutions, (Sharra and Nyssens, 2010; Djellal and Gallouj, 2012; Billion, no date) or approaches to address societal challenges.
+It goes beyond technological advancements and often focuses on social, environmental, and cultural aspects.
+SI aims to create positive social impact and can involve changes in processes, policies, or organizational structures to address systemic issues.
+Inclusive Innovation Inclusive innovation is centered around ensuring that the (Heeks et al. , 2013; benefits of innovation are accessible to a broad and diverse Papaioannou, 2014; range of people, including those traditionally marginalized or Heeks, Foster and excluded.
 Il involves designing and implementing innovations Nugroho, 2017; in a way that considers the needs and perspectives of all Schillo and stakeholders, especially those in underserved or vulnerable Robinson, 2017) communities.